ChetanAuti/techno-sales-dashboard-powerbi/README.md

 🚀 How to Use

-#Download the .pbix file
+#Download the .pbix file.

-#Open in Power BI Desktop
+#Open in Power BI Desktop.

-#Refresh data if needed
+#Refresh data if needed.

-#Use slicers to explore insights
+#Use slicers to explore insights.

 📁Folder structure:

 📁 Techno-Sales-Dashboard

- ├── Sales_Data.csv
+ ├── Sales_Data.csv.

- ├── Techno_Sales_Dashboard.pbix
+ ├── Techno_Sales_Dashboard.pbix.

- ├── README.md
+ ├── README.md.

- └── dashboard_screenshot.png
+ └── dashboard_screenshot.png.